teerasej/nextflow-java-testing-course/contents/pipelines/instructions/03-pull-request-validator.md

 9. Please notice that we have a workflow run to test the pull request. before merging the pull request.
 10. wait for the workflow to complete. then merge the pull request.

-## Challenge 1: Make the fault pull request

-- Use the Java code in the repository to create a pull request that will fail the tests.
-- The pull request should not be merged until the tests pass.
-- Change the code in the repository to make the tests pass.

 ## Summary